40 Trips to Tipp

 Sweet Adaline’s Bakery opened in 2020 and specializes in cupcakes, pastries, cookies, holiday specials, layered cakes and other treats.
 Shoppers can buy single servings or family sized treats to go.

 Tipp City was the first town in Miami County to establish a Designated Outdoor Refreshment Area (DORA).
 Visitors can use to-go cups from participating liquor-serving establishments in the downtown and walk from place to place with their beverage in hand.
-Some of the places they can walk to include local shops and restaurants (Harrison’s and Coldwater Cafe have separate bar areas), as well as Tony’s Bada Bing and Chaffee’s Brew House.
+Some of the places they can walk to include local shops and restaurants (Harrison’s, Coldwater Cafe and Tipp City Pizza have separate bar areas), as well as Tony’s Bada Bing and Chaffee’s Brew House.
 Bodega also offers DORA cups and beverages.

 Chaffee’s Brewhouse, which opened in 2020, specializes in craft beer, cocktails, wine and mocktails as well as charcuterie boards.
-It also has an outdoor seating area and hosts tastings and other events throughout the year.
+It also has an outdoor seating area and hosts tastings and other events throughout the year, including trivia and live music.
 It is located within the Chaffee’s Opera House building at 15 S. Second St.

 Tony’s Bada Bing has an outdoor patio with occasional live music in the summer and fall and various entertainment throughout the year.